 - Visits with on-site search

 - On-site search phrases

 Another way in which CardioLog Analytics helps you get rich information on the people who use your portal is by tracking users who click on links to external websites.
 CardioLog provides external destination reports so you can see where they’re going.
 In addition, CardioLog Engage allows you to ask your users directly what they think of your portal.
 A simple pop-up box enables you to ask an employee or partner if they found what they were looking for, or what challenges they face when it comes to your portal, and is a way of getting valuable feedback on how to improve the portal and your organization as a whole.

-CardioLog Analytics for Microsoft’s SharePoint provides a customer support program that offers good-value and cost-effective options for a quick response to your technical support needs.
+CardioLog Analytics for Microsoft’s SharePoint provides a customer support program that offers cost-effective options for a quick response to your technical support needs.
 We provide a range of support packages, which can include web-based access to self-help facilities, telephone, email, and remote desktop support.